Web Site of Robert John Morton

 The individual panels could be assembled off-site.
 Notwithstanding, they are still quite large.
 For this reason, each panel could be further divided longitudinally into 3 parts and again around the equator of the torus.
 Each module would thus comprise 36 panels, each of which would be a transportable size.

 The plan on the right shows this version of the dwelling set within the farmlet's gleba.
 The 2-hectare gleba is made up of the three green circles of land.
 The small yellow and brown areas are crop circles and the small blue circle is the lake.
-The three very small circular object just outside the crop circles are the storage and services silos.
+The three very small circular objects just outside the crop circles are the storage and services silos.
 Surrounded by the six dwelling modules is the dwelling's central inner garden.
 The three radial brown lines are the access roads.
 The central circular skylight of each accommodation module can be clearly seen.
 Click on the picture for an enlarged version.

 Below is an aerial view, from an elevation of 20°, of the whole gleba with this version of the dwelling, service silos, lake and crop areas in the middle.